Miss World 1972

-Miss World 1972, the 22nd edition of the Miss World pageant, was held at the Royal Albert Hall in London, UK on 1 December 1972 on BBC.
+Miss World 1972 was the 22nd edition of the Miss World pageant, held at the Royal Albert Hall in London, England, United Kingdom on 1 December 1972 on BBC.
 Fifty-three delegates vied for the crown won by Belinda Green of Australia.
 Green became the second Australian winner of the crown in just four years.
-Since the reigning Miss World 1971 had suffered a broken arm and was unable to travel to London, Mrs. Julia Morley crowned the new Miss World 1972.
+Since the reigning Miss World 1971, Lúcia Petterle had suffered a broken arm and was unable to travel to London, the CEO Julia Morley crowned the new Miss World 1972.

+Selection of participants

+Debuts, returns, and, withdrawals

+This edition marked the debut of Botswana and Singapore, as well as the return of Honduras, which last competed in 1967, Costa Rica in 1969 and Hong Kong and Liberia in 1970.